 "Comprehensive Forensic Analysis and Forensic Comparison Study" that, 1.)
 Proved more than one person used the same

 'Irene' identity.
 2.)
-Displayed the head-to-toe and character-traits congruence the Joseph A. Gervais 1965 recognized "Irene
+Displayed the head-to-toe physical and character-traits congruence the Joseph A. Gervais 1965 recognized

-Bolam" shared with Amelia Earhart.
+"Irene Bolam" shared with Amelia Earhart.
 3.)
-Proved the Joseph A. Gervais 1965 recognized "Irene Bolam" appeared
+Proved the Joseph A. Gervais 1965 recognized "Irene Craigmile

-nowhere identified as 'Irene' prior to the mid-1940s, ultimately concluding against the grain fo conventional knowledge, that
+Bolam" appeared nowhere identified as 'Irene' prior to the mid-1940s, ultimately concluding against the grain fo conventional

-she and Amelia Earhart marked the same physical human being in younger and older forms going by different names.
+knowledge, that she and Amelia Earhart marked the same physical human being in younger and older forms going by different

-was initiated in 1997, and first received national notice in 2002.
-His original titled manuscript, Protecting Earhart:
+endeavor was initiated in 1997.
+It first received national notice in 2002 while it was in progress.
+His original titled manuscript,

 inserted, # TXu 2-061-539.
 For

-Joe Gervais' investigative research and displayed the first nationally published photo of Mrs. Irene Bolam, AKA the Gervais-Irene,
+research and displayed the first nationally published photo of Mrs. Irene Craigmile Bolam, AKA the Gervais-Irene, FKA

 From Tod Swindell: "Regardless of the fallout caused by Amelia